jehartzog/jehartzog.github.io/_posts/2017-08-07-stickwars-ninth-life.markdown

 ## Apple the good cop

-Up until this point, Apple has been amazingly supportive of legacy applications, obviously putting considering effort into not breaking old applications.
+Up until this point, Apple has been amazingly supportive of legacy apps, obviously putting considerable effort into not breaking old apps.
 While I don't directly see the work they are doing, I know they are doing it, because they keep updating iOS but StickWars continues to run just fine, year after year, with minimal intervention on my part.

 My last version 1.8.9 was released Sept 19th, 2013, so we're talking about some serious backward-compatibility work on Apple's part.
 That appears to have it's limits though...